dianaventura/A-Year-In-the-Life/README.md

 ## 🎓 Results!

-🎧 **Consistent Growth and Learning:** Success is about staying intellectually stimulated and constantly learning. 🤓
+🎧 **Consistent Growth and Learning:** Turns out that for me success is about staying intellectually stimulated and constantly learning. 🤓

-💼 **Work Brings Joy:** My impressive work streak and feeling creative during my summer internship reveal that I find true joy in my work. 💖
+💼 **Work Brings Joy:** My summer long work streak had me feeling creative during my summer internship, revealling that I find true joy in my work. 💖

-✍️ **Writing as an Outlet:** Intense emotions?
-Bring them on!
-Writing is my sanctuary, a place where I can channel those feelings and turn them into something beautiful. 🌟
+✍️ **Writing as an Outlet:** Intense emotions - I love them.
+Writing is my sanctuary, I write more when I feel more 🌟

-🌈 **Overall:** This journey has been about understanding what makes me tick, what keeps me moving forward, and what brings color to my days.
+🌈 **Overall:** This journey has been about understanding what makes me tick, what keeps me moving forward, and what makes a day feel successfull.
 Success isn't one thing, all my daily habits contribute to my overall output. 🚀
 The achievemnet I'm most proud of from this year is that I accumulated alot of working hours AND I enjoyed it.
 Success to me is accumulating experiences that fuel me.